Tips for Helping New Yorkers Experiencing Homelessness

 Sometimes, no matter how much we may want to help, the situations we encounter on our streets and subways may exceed our personal capacity to handle safely.
 Here are a few valuable tips to empower you to respond well to these challenging situations.

 If you’re interested in learning more about how to respond to mental health crises on our streets with compassion and competence, consider enrolling in Mental Health First Aid or similar community training programs.
-These courses will teach you how to recognize when someone is experiencing mental health challenges, equip you with practical skills for responding safely and effectively, and connect you to valuable mental health resources and services in our community.
+This course will teach you how to identify, understand and respond to signs of mental illnesses, giving you the skills you need to provide initial help.

-Check out our full article 5 tips for responding to mental health crises on our streets and subways.
+For more tips on crisis response, you can also check out our full article here: 5 tips for responding to mental health crises on our streets and subways.

 Tip #6: Pray